vercel/modelfusion/docs/guide/function/index.md

 });
 ```

-You can pass API configuration objects to the model constructors to configure the underlying API calls.
-There are preconfigured API configurations for each provider that you can use.
-The [API configuration](/api/interfaces/ApiConfiguration) contains api keys, base URLs, as well as throttling and retry functions.
+You can pass [API configuration](/guide/util/api-configuration/) objects to the factory functions to configure the underlying API calls.
+There are pre-configured API configurations for each provider that you can use.
+The API configuration contains api keys, base URLs, as well as throttling and retry functions.

 ```ts
 import { api, openai } from "modelfusion";